byterubpay/byterub-site/_posts/2017-03-26-logs-for-the-Kovri-dev-meeting-held-on-2017-03-26.md

 **\<anonimal>** What should be easy?
 None of that looks easy...
 **\<anonimal>** Anyway, we'll save that for later.
 Anything else on point 2.?
 **\<guzzi>** Relatively easy from db perspective.
 Difficult from kovri perspective yes
 **\<anonimal>** 3.
-ByteRub HackerOne Bounty https://www.reddit.com/r/ByteRub/comments/5zmywx/monero_bounty_for_hackerone/
+ByteRub HackerOne Bounty https://www.reddit.com/r/ByteRub/comments/5zmywx/byterub_bounty_for_hackerone/
 **\<anonimal>** fluffypony: ^ thoughts?
 **\<i2p-relay> {-fluffypony}** so my thoughts is that we should just do a general fund across all the projects
 **\<i2p-relay> {-fluffypony}** because HackerOne let's us basically apportion stuff as needed
 **\<i2p-relay> {-fluffypony}** so we don't have to give out the entire bounty for some stupid XSS attack
 **\<anonimal>** Ok.
 I'll have to talk with them about setting up ByteRub.
-Do we include the GUI into /monero or create /monero-gui?
-We can probably wrap it into /monero if needed.
-Do we create /monero-site ?
+Do we include the GUI into /byterub or create /byterub-gui?
+We can probably wrap it into /byterub if needed.
+Do we create /byterub-site ?
 **\<i2p-relay> {-fluffypony}** anonimal: everything goes under the ByteRub umbrella / bounty, right?
 **\<i2p-relay> {-fluffypony}** just that each actual sub project can be represented
 **\<anonimal>** I'm speaking purely about H1 accounts.
 **\<anonimal>** We do whatever we want with fund management.
-**\<anonimal>** fluffypony: it's possible but then all monero developers have access to all bug reports for all subprojects
+**\<anonimal>** fluffypony: it's possible but then all byterub developers have access to all bug reports for all subprojects
 **\<anonimal>** So that brings up a trust issue.
 I'm fine with the idea but it should be mentioned.
 **\<i2p-relay> \* fluffypony** ponders
 **\<anonimal>** Also I'd like to have access to the account as account holder.
 This is something I couldn't do if we throw into one account.